 - Trouble concentrating or making decisions

-A diagnosis of dysthymic disorder in adults requires at least a two-year history of depressed mood for most of the day on most days, along with at least two of the symptoms noted above.
-Although some symptoms may overlap, you may be less likely to have weight or sleep changes with dysthymic disorder than with depression.
+A diagnosis of PDD in adults requires at least a two-year history of depressed mood for most of the day on most days, along with at least two of the symptoms noted above.
+Although some symptoms may overlap, you may be less likely to have weight or sleep changes with PDD than with depression.
 You may also tend to withdraw more and have stronger feelings of pessimism and inadequacy than with major depression.

 Take your medications as your doctor instructs.
 If they're causing side effects or still not working after several weeks, discuss this with your doctor.
 Don't suddenly stop taking your medications.

 Some studies also suggest that aerobic exercise can help with mood disorders.
 This is most effective when done four to six times a week.
 But some exercise is better than none at all.
 Other changes may also help, including seeking social support and finding an interesting occupation.
-Used for patients with seasonal affective disorder, bright-light therapy may also help some people with dysthymic disorder.
+Used for patients with major depressive disorder with seasonal pattern (formerly known as seasonal affective disorder), bright-light therapy may also help some people with PDD.

 Mood Disorders: What Is Cyclothymic Disorder?